dlbeswick/buzztrax-additive/README.md

 Julien Pommier's SSE math functions were even faster than GCC's trig function vectorisation.
 The biggest speed gain came from this.

+I tried an implementation using look up tables to generate sines, and even without interpolation it was only about as fast as the version using SSE sines.

 An example of how to examine generated assembly code to see how much has been vectorised:

 	gcc -DHAVE_CONFIG_H -I. -I.. -pthread -I../buzztrax-stable/include -I/usr/include/gstreamer-1.0 -I/usr/include/glib-2.0 -I/usr/lib/x86_64-linux-gnu/glib-2.0/include -O2 -ffast-math -lm -ftree-loop-vectorize -std=gnu99 -Werror -Wno-error=unused-variable -Wall -Wshadow -Wpointer-arith -Wstrict-prototypes -fvisibility=hidden -g -fPIC -DPIC -Wa,-adhln ../src/additive.c